altersaddle/3D_models/docs/printing.md

   * `g28`
   * `g0 z1 y90 x0 f8000`

 These buttons simplify the configuration of the Z-stops and Delta Radius (see below).
-After moving the head to one of the locations, we use the 0.1mm -Z button in Pronterface to move the print head 10 steps until it pinches a piece of paper.
+After moving the head to one of the locations, we use the 0.1mm -Z button in Pronterface to move the print head closer to the bed until it pinches a piece of paper.

 ## Hardware